How to Unblock a Shower Drain Without Chemicals

 Key Takeaways

-- Chemical drain cleaners could harm pipes and the surrounding environment.
+- Chemical drain cleaners can harm pipes and the surrounding environment.

-Method 1: Bake Soda and Vinegar
+Method 1: Making a cake with baking Soda and Vinegar

 Step 1: Gather Your Supplies